stowball/hucssley/README.md

 ##### Creating custom pseudo classes

 One benefit Hucssley has over other, similar libraries is that there is a defined method for easily creating pseudo classes.
-As with "generic" classes, you'll need 2 code blocks, but instead of calling `hu-generic` and `hu-responsive`, you call `hu-pseudo` and `hu-pseudo-responsive` with the appropriate, documented arguments.
+As with “generic” classes, you’ll need 2 code blocks, but instead of calling `hu-generic` and `hu-responsive`, you call `hu-pseudo` and `hu-pseudo-responsive` with the appropriate, documented arguments.

 ```scss
 // loop through the formatted modules in order